Sponsors: Make a big impact now!

 Founder and Chief Consultant / Trainer

-Jill Binder is the Founder and Chief Consultant/Trainer of Diverse Speakers in Tech.
-She leads the Diverse Speaker Training group in the WordPress.org Community Team (with a 50% sponsorship from Automattic) which encourages folks from underrepresented groups to speak at WordPress events.
+Jill Binder is the Founder and CEO of Diverse in Tech.
+She leads the Diverse Speaker Training Group (#WPDiversity) in the WordPress.org Community Team (sponsored by Automattic and GreenGeeks) which encourages people from underrepresented groups to speak at WordPress events.
 She helped organize the first BuddyCamp and for three years co-organized WordCamp Vancouver.
-She was named one of the top 100 Influencers of WordPress in 2014 by Torque Magazine, and listed one of the top 10 Women of WordPress by CloudWays, featured as a Person of WordPress on WordPress.org in 2019, and voted runner-up for the 2020 BraveIT Award.
+She was named one of the top 100 Influencers of WordPress in 2014 by Torque Magazine and listed one of the top 10 Women of WordPress by CloudWays, featured as a Person of WordPress on WordPress.org in 2019, and voted runner-up for the 2020 BraveIT Award.

 From underestimating my experience to becoming more comfortable and confident.Kirsten, Web Developer, Vancouver

 It had never occurred to me before that I had anything worthwhile to offer the WordPress community.
 Through the workshop, I saw that I had been underestimating my experience and perspective, and I became comfortable and confident about speaking on a topic I felt would be of interest to others.